koukibadr/Bottom-Picker/README.md

   ///
   late bool use24hFormat;

-  ///the text that will be applied to the button
-  ///if the text is null the button will be rendered with an icon final String? buttonText;

   ///the padding that will be applied to the button
   ///if the padding is null the button will be rendered null final double? buttonPadding;